olanuges90/ci-cd-flask-app/README.md

            https://<api-gateway-id>.execute-api.us-east-1.amazonaws.com/prod/sports

   ## PROJECT ENHANCEMENT
+1. IAM Permissions: Before I began the enahcement, I update the IAM permissions.
+  -   EC2ContainerRegistryFullAccess: Required in CI/CD pipelines where applications are built, pushed, and deployed using Docker images stored in ECR.
+  -   GitHub-Actions-ECS-Deployment-Role: Required for CI/CD pipeline to interact with ECS, ECR, and other AWS services.

-1. Configure CloudWatch for monitoring
+2. Configure CloudWatch for monitoring
    - In the AWS Management Console, Search for Cloudwatch and Click.
    - Navigate to Alarms in the left panel and Select.
    - Click Create Alarm and Select Metric.